Ask Lilly: My First Sex Toy edition

 - Understand safe sex toy materials.
 You want to avoid anything porous.
 Stick with silicone from trusted brands, hard (ABS) plastic, glass, metal and wood.

 - If you’re buying a sex toy for someone with a clitoris who has never orgasmed from penetrative sex, then don’t get an internal vibe.
-Get an external vibe and a stronger one at that.
+Get an external vibe and a stronger one at that but don’t feel like you have to jump right to the Magic Wand.

 Where to shop